 Monthly housing supplements help eligible retirees to remain in their homes or move to retirement facilities.

-A 74-year-old retired church worker, Mr. Adams, served the PC(USA) and participated in the Pension Plan for 22 years.
+A 74-year-old retired member, Mr. Adams, served the PC(USA) and participated in the Pension Plan for 22 years.
 He now lives in an independent living unit of a retirement community.

 Under the program, Mr. Adams will contribute 40 percent of his total monthly income, or $1,067 per month ($2,667 x .4 = $1,067).
 The difference between his total housing expenses ($1,550) and 40 percent of his monthly income ($1,067) is $483.